aklivity/zilla/examples/http.echo.jwt/README.md

 < Connection: close
 <
 ```
-Create a token that is valid for about 10 years, with `echo:stream` scope.
+Create a token that is valid until 2032, with `echo:stream` scope.
 ```bash
 jwt encode \
     --alg "RS256" \